Hylozoic/hylo-evo/README.md

 ```
 SOCKET_HOST=http://localhost:3001
+FILEPICKER_API_KEY=ABCDE
 ```

 This is only required for the development/testing environment.
+Get the current value for `FILEPICKER_API_KEY` from a team member.